 With the internal temperature of the PC rising, components are harder to keep cool.

 For systems without intake filters

-Over time, the dust drawn in by the intake fans or from the exhaust fans drawing air into the case starts settling everywhere inside the PC.
+Over time, the dust drawn in by the intake fans into the case starts settling everywhere inside the PC.

-Components like the CPU cooler will be noticeably worse due to the fan blowing more air from inside the system onto the CPU heatsink.
+Components like the CPU cooler will be noticeably worse because the fan blows more air from inside the system onto the CPU heatsink.

 The intake and exhaust fans and the power supply will also be one of the areas with more dust deposits.
 If you have a graphics card, its cooling fan and heatsink will also be affected.

 The dust will continue to build up, making it very difficult for these components to do their job, and overheating will occur.
 Overheating could happen for any components individually and, quite possibly, simultaneously.

 Seating a PC on the carpet or floor comes with some responsibility